|

 Duplications

-duplicated segment, i.e. the first (and last) amino acid(s) duplicated.
+of the duplicated segment, i.e. the first (and last) amino acid(s)

-most 3' residue is arbitrarily assigned to have been duplicated
+tandem repeats, the most 3' residue is arbitrarily assigned to have been

 Insertions

-amino acids flanking the insertion site, followed by a description of the inserted amino
+the amino acids flanking the insertion site, followed by a description of

 Duplicating insertions should be described as duplications (see